leftfield-geospatial/homonim/docs/background.rst

 - *gain-blk-offset*: Gain-only model applied to offset normalised image blocks.
 Suitable for most *source*-*reference* combinations.
 - *gain-offset*: Gain and offset model.
 The most accurate model, but sensitive to differences between *source* and *reference*, such as shadowing and land cover changes.
 Suitable for well-matched *source* / *reference* image pairs.

 The derivation of the linear model approximation is given in the `paper <https://www.researchgate.net/publication/328317307_Radiometric_homogenisation_of_aerial_images_by_calibrating_with_satellite_data>`_.

 Broadly speaking, gain compensates for atmospheric absorption and anisotropic (BRDF) effects, and offset (when present) compensates for atmospheric reflectance and haze.
-Offset-compensated effects tend to vary gradually and over large spatial scales, while gain-compensated effects vary over smaller spatial scales, especially for low altitude imagery, and where land cover is heterogeneous.
+Offset-compensated effects tend to vary gradually and over large spatial scales.
+Gain-compensated effects vary over smaller spatial scales, especially for low altitude imagery and heterogeneous land cover.
 The *gain-blk-offset* option models this behaviour with kernel-scale gain, and block-scale offset.
 It can be seen as a compromise between the *gain* and *gain-offset* options.

-The model type can be specified with the :option:`--model <homonim-fuse --model>` option via the command line; or with the corresponding arguments in the :meth:`homonim.RasterFuse.process` API.
+The model type can be specified with the :option:`--model <homonim-fuse --model>` option via the command line; or with the corresponding argument in the :meth:`homonim.RasterFuse.process` API.

 Kernel shape